 Coverage of insurance is available to protect one’s small business from several things that could cause risk.
-In order to prepare for these risks in the future, here are some types of insurance that commercial insurance companies can offer you.
+To prepare for these risks in the future, here are some types of insurance that commercial insurance companies can offer you.

 Commercial Property Insurance

-Property insurance is made to protect companies against unexpected incidents that damage or destroy company assets and put business at a great risk.
+Property insurance is made to protect companies against unexpected incidents that damage or destroy company assets and put the business at great risk.
 These incidents include storms, earthquakes, fires, and acts of theft or malice from possible intruders.
 When this happens, it is not your fault.
-What property insurance covers is the physical location of your business, as well as the supplies and equipment that your business owns.
-Commercial property insurance can either cover all forms of risk, or one specific risk at a time, for example “fire insurance”.
+What property insurance covers are the physical location of your business, as well as the supplies and equipment that your business owns.
+Commercial property insurance can either cover all forms of risk, or one specific risk at a time, for example, “fire insurance”.

 Commercial Vehicle Insurance

 Vehicle insurance is meant to cover automobiles that are owned by the company, such as cars, vans, and trucks, in case of an accident, theft, flood, or other unexpected event associated with using the vehicle for commercial purposes.
 Such purposes may include deliveries, at-home visits, and off site services.
 If employees are driving their own cars on their way to and from work, it is not qualified for coverage of commercial vehicle insurance.